Spin Boldak

-Spin Boldak (سپین بولدک) is a border town and the headquarters of Spin Boldak District in the southern Kandahar province of Afghanistan, next to the border with Pakistan.
+Spin Boldak (سپین بولدک) is a city in Kandahar Province of Afghanistan, serving as the capital of Spin Boldak District.
+Its current mayor is Lutfullah Latifi.

+Spin Boldak sits along the Afghanistan-Pakistan border.
 It is linked by a highway with the city of Kandahar to the north, and with Chaman and Quetta in Pakistan to the south.
-Spin Boldak has the second major port of entry between Afghanistan and Pakistan, the Wesh-Chaman border crossing.
-It is also a major transporting, shipping and receiving site between the two neighboring countries.
+The Wesh-Chaman border crossing is located in the southeast of the city.

-The district is populated mostly by Noorzai and Achakzai Pashtuns.
+The area of Spin Boldak and Chaman is populated by Pashtuns, particularly the Noorzai and Achakzai Pashtuns.